 What is the best thing about being a writer?

-I love so many things about being a writer...The elation of being in the zone, of writing exactly what I want to write, and the peaceful feeling afterward.
+I love so many things about being a writer...the elation of being in the zone, of writing exactly what I want to write, and the peaceful feeling afterward.
 I love hearing from readers that my words have somehow changed their lives.
-Most of all, I love inspiring others to write because I think when you write, you speak your truth and you gain confidence in real life to be who you really are.
+Most of all, I love inspiring adults, teens and kids to write because I think when you write, you speak your truth and you gain confidence in real life to be who you really are and speak your truth.

 What do you like to do for fun?

-I love swimming, going for long runs, doing kundalini yoga, cuddling with my kids and hanging out with friends over a good cup of tea.
-Besides writing, I love to teach creative writing, yoga and meditation to teens.
-It makes me so happy to see someone create a piece of writing they didn't know was in them, or to find the peace that yoga and meditation can offer.
-I love to play board games, go hiking or skiing, or simply stay at home and have an impromptu dance party.
+I love writing for fun and also teaching writing . . . truly, what I do for my job is also what I do for fun!
+On top of this, I love swimming, going for long runs, spending time with my kids and my husband, playing Catan, walking my dogs, hanging out with friends over a good cup of tea, hiking, skiing, or simply staying at home and having an impromptu dance party.
 I love to dance everywhere, especially in empty elevators and public bathrooms if there's a good song playing.
 I try not to embarrass my daughters, but sometimes I just can't stop myself from...twirling!